CSUBFabLab/COVID19_Faceshield/README.md

 Print surface: Painters tape with glue stick (tested on cold bed), glass with hair spray (tested on heated bed)

-  Original source for these files: https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc2 however the RC3 Quad Improved version is modified by Android's 3D to have no sidwall text and is only available here.
+  Original source for these files: https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc2 however the RC3 Improved version is modified by Android's 3D to have no sidwall text and is only available here.

 ########